Thursday, July 2

 Shore Path Walk

-The seventh annual JPPT Lake Walk will benefit the Geneva Lake Conservancy.
+The eighth annual JPPT Lake Walk will benefit the Geneva Lake Conservancy.
 This fully underwritten event is designed to be a great day of exercise, accomplishment, and fun.
-Walkers are given a route map and pace guide to keep them on track for their chosen mileage goals of 3, 6, 10, or 21 miles.
+Walkers are given a route map and pace guide to keep them on track.
 Fully stocked aid stations are setup roughly every three miles to maintain energy and motivation and sag support transports personal gear to the various rest stops and provides aid if needed.
 This is a great opportunity to accomplish a goal, promote good health, enjoy the beauty of Geneva Lake, and support the Geneva Lake Conservancy all in one day.
 Registration opens May 1.
 100 percent of the proceeds benefit Geneva Lake Conservancy.

-The 33rd Annual Holly Ball at Big Foot Country Club
+The Geneva Lake Conservancy presents Holly Ball at Big Foot Country Club.

 The Conservancy’s annual holiday celebration and fundraiser includes a live band, dinner, auction, and presentation of the Conservation Stewardship Award.